strues/retinajs/README.md

 # TODO

-- Sass, and less mixins
-- Make a decision about rails
 - Unit tests
-- Change readme for css, rails, and unit tests
+- Change readme for unit tests
+- Mark the release as version 2.0